I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ni-ntddcdrm-ioctl_cdrom_stop_audio.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to zero.
 The <b>Status</b> field is set to STATUS_SUCCESS, or possibly to STATUS_INVALID_DEVICE_REQUEST if audio is not currently playing, STATUS_IO_DEVICE_ERROR, STATUS_NO_MEDIA_IN_DEVICE, STATUS_DEVICE_NOT_READY, STATUS_IO_TIME_OUT, or STATUS_VERIFY_REQUIRED.

 ## Remarks
 Beginning with Windows Vista, CDROM class drivers do not use this IOCTL.
 Prior to Windows Vista, this IOCTL was used for audio playback on older CD-ROM drives that supported direct audio output in hardware.

-Client applications should use the <i>Media Control Interface (MCI) API</i> rather than issuing this IOCTL.</p>
+Client applications should use the <i>Media Control Interface (MCI) API</i> rather than issuing this IOCTL.

 ## Requirements
 | &nbsp; | &nbsp; |